kaye360/astro-starter/src/content/products/bike.md

 ---
-title: 'Bike'
+title: Bike
-description: 'This is definitely a Bike.
+description: This is definitely a Bike.
 This is definitely a Bike.
-This is definitely a Bike.'
+This is definitely a Bike.
-image: ''
+image: uploads/robert-bye-tg36rvceqng-unsplash.jpg
-price: '59.99'
+price: "59.99"
 ---